2/13/2025

 Kevin Vasily

-Yeah, Terry, that dynamic is something that we've observed happening probably starting six months to a year into the pandemic where I think Amazon was pretty aggressive in inviting suppliers prior to that onto the first-party platform.
-But the pandemic, I think, revealed some of the weaknesses that some of the vendors maybe with a little less operating history, et cetera, had in terms of execution and expectations that Amazon had set.
-So, I think this has been going on for some time.
-Reiterating Lawrence's view, our view is that during that period, we actually executed fairly well on the metrics that Amazon measures and if anything, it has strengthened our kind of relationship there.
-So, in some ways, that can be a natural kind of market share opportunity for us because I think you're better off in your ability to kind of get consumer attention when you're selling to Amazon's one-P platform as opposed to trying to differentiate amongst the very, very large set of competitors on a third-party platform.
-So, we're encouraged by what we see right now.
+Okay.
+Yeah, Terry, that dynamic is something that we've observed happening probably starting six months to a year into the pandemic where I think Amazon was pretty aggressive in inviting, uh, suppliers prior to that onto the, uh, first party platform, but that, you know, pandemic, I think revealed some of the weaknesses that, uh, some of the vendors, maybe with a little less operating history, et cetera, uh, you've had in terms of execution and expectations that Amazon had set.
+And so, you know, I think this has been going on for some time, uh, You know, reiterating Lawrence's view, our view is that during that period, we actually executed fairly well on the metrics that Amazon measures.
+And if anything, it has strengthened our kind of relationship there.
+So, you know, in some ways that can be a natural kind of market share opportunity for us. because I think you're better off in your ability to kind of get consumer attention when you're selling to Amazon's 1P platform as opposed to trying to differentiate amongst the very, very large set of competitors on a third-party platform.
+So we're encouraged by what we see right now.

 speaker